Canadian Bravery Decorations

-The Canadian Bravery Decorations are a group of Canadian medals awarded for bravery.
-They are part of the Canadian Honour System created in 1967.
-The awards themselves were established in 1972.
+The Canadian Bravery Decorations are a group of three Canadian decorations that are awarded for bravery.
+They were established in 1972 and are part of the Canadian Honours System that was created in 1967.

 The Canadian Bravery Decorations recognize courageous acts in all situations not in the presence of an armed enemy.
-These are different from the Canada Bravery Awards, administered by the Royal Canadian Humane Association.
+They are different from the Canada Bravery Awards, which are administered by the Royal Canadian Humane Association.